 Using our platform you can easily see the engagement trends of all your posts making it simple to compare posts with different hashtags.
 In addition, you can track hashtags on Facebook you use using our listening platform, which even lets you see the sentiment trends behind the conversations they generate.

-If you’re serious about your hashtags getting traction, get a personalized demo of the full solution.
+If you’re serious about your hashtags getting traction, get a personalized demo of our full social media marketing solution.